 Making mistakes in the e-commerce space can be very costly.
 That’s why we thought it’s important to highlight some common pricing-related mistakes e-commerce store owners are making.

-Lowering the Price to a Minimum
+Lowering the price to a minimum

 Lowering the price of your products will probably lead to a bigger number of sales.
 Yet, would that bring you a better profit?

 In case you want to attract more people to buy your products, you can reduce your price temporarily through discounts.
-For instance, the jacket you sell will go with 20% discount until the end of the month.
+For instance, the jacket you sell will go with a 20% discount until the end of the month.
 That will attract people to buy it, but it will also convince them to check other products you sell.
 This move will potentially raise your profit together with the number of sales that you make.

-Straight A/B Testing
+Straight A/B testing

 This sort of testing is maybe good for web designers and web developers.
 They can make two different designs of landing pages and check how small changes impact the overall conversion rate.

 The value of the product you sell determines the margin you will set for it.
-Keep in mind that not every product is equally valuable for your customers’ eyes and that its value can change over time.
+Keep in mind that not every product is equally valuable in your customers’ eyes and that its value can change over time.
 For instance, a jacket will be more valuable in the winter than a t-shirt.
 In this case, the margin of a jacket could be twice the amount of the margin of a t-shirt.

 P.S.
 This is just an imaginary example and can be very situational.
 Calculate margins and markups for different products to see where you stand.
 After that, you can use value-based pricing to estimate if you could raise pricing for a product with very low margins.

 Price is strongly connected to value.
-If you think you can provide enough value to justify a higher price, increase it.
+If you think you can provide enough value to justify a higher price, you can increase it.
 If you think you could earn more with a slightly lower price that would attract more buyers, decrease it.